If you've been out of the military LESS than a year

 - Handwritten signature

 Claims must be received within 6 years of the date the claim accrued.
-Normal processing time for claims is 60 days from the date of receipt.
+Normal processing time for claims is 60 days from the date we receive it.

 You should wait 30 days from the date the check was issued to make a claim.
 After you’ve waited, submit a DD Form 2660 to: